As Amazon Associates we earn from qualifying purchases.

 This functional aspect is a major part of macebell workouts in my opinion and can work towards plyometric strength, flexibility and even help with posture.
 You could go all out and make this the main focus of your efforts when it comes to your training.
 If this was the case you would be looking for function as a priority, weight loss and muscle building may be minimal but this depends on your macebell workouts.

 In my opinion, there are more efficient ways to lose body fat and build muscle.
-But come the zombie apocalypse, you will be well prepared and may even enjoy the end times!
+But come the zombie apocalypse, you will have your home security protocol prepared and may even enjoy the end times.
+Those zombies will be filled with too much anxiety to disturb you twice after seeing you crush a few of their buddies with this the first time around!

 On a serious note though, you could use this type of training once per week as a way to address the functional aspects mentioned above or you could train exclusively with a maceball.